 Metal Vises

-But, for more delicate woodworking projects may damage the wood surface.
-Here’s a few things to consider when purchasing a vise like this:
+But, more delicate woodworking projects may damage the wood surface.
+Here are a few things to consider when purchasing a vise like this:

 - Jaw opening width